Uranium mining in the Bancroft area: Greyhawk Mine

-Greyhawk mine geology

 In the Greyhawk area, metagabbro is intruded by east–west trending pegmatitic granite dykes up to 60 ft wide.
 Ore bodies of uranothorite and uraninite with an average length of 100 ft and average width of 6 ft occur within these pegmatitic dykes, often at the contact with metagabbro.
 Radioactive minerals are concentrated in the more mafic parts of the host rock.
 Ores of 0.095 per cent U3O8 have been reported from this area.